Alors on danse: Music video

-Directed by Paul Van Haver & Jérome Guiot.
+Directed by Stromae (Paul Van Haver) & Jérome Guiot.
 At the beginning of the video, a man (played by Stromae) is sitting in his office.
 After a hard day's work, he apparently wants to visit his child, but as he arrives at his wife's house he is told to leave.
 He proceeds to walk down the street, and as he does this a homeless man steals his coat.
 He then enters a pub.
 At first he does not appear to enjoy himself, but as he becomes more inebriated he begins to sing on a small stage.
-After his performance he passes out, and is brought back by an unknown man, possibly his boss, from the pub to his office desk.
+After his performance he's passed out, and he's taken back by an unknown man, possibly his boss, from the pub to his office desk.

 Covers and remixes

 Pitbull covered the song under the name of "Guantanamera".
 American singer Lumidee released a cover version of the song along with rapper Chase Manhattan in March 2010.
 DJ Petro Panayoti released an Instrumental Remix at Byblos Club Africa in May 2010.
 Kanye West and Gilbere Forte released a remix together in August 2010.

 In July 2018, a group of saxophonists (led by soloist Stéphane Mercier) performed an arrangement of the song at the Arcade du Cinquantenaire in Brussels for world leaders attending the NATO summit.
 In May 2019, Dubdogz's remix was officially released under Musical Freedom.
 The song is featured in The 100's sixth-season episode The Gospel of Josephine.

 British DJs and producers Joel Corry and Jax Jones sampled the song in their 2021 track "Out Out" featuring British singer Charli XCX and American rapper Saweetie.